 Organ, Eye and Tissue Donation Saves Lives

 The lifesaving benefits of organ donation and transplantation are widely known and accepted.
-What many don’t realize is how critical and complex the time frame for transplanting organs from donor to recipient can be.
-If you’re wondering how long organs are viable after death, the short answer is – it depends.
+Many don’t realize how critical and complex the time frame for transplanting organs from donor to recipient can be.
+If you’re wondering how long organs are viable after death, the short answer is – that it depends.

 The United Network for Organ Sharing Sets Allocation Policy

-The United Network for Organ Sharing (UNOS), is the national organization that sets allocation policy and matches donors to recipients.
-The UNOS allocation criteria is a combination of donor and transplant candidate medical data —including blood type, height and weight, how long the patient has been waiting, medical urgency, etc.— and the location of the transplant and donor hospitals.
+The United Network for Organ Sharing (UNOS), is the national organization that sets allocation policies and matches donors to recipients.
+The UNOS allocation criteria is a combination of donor and transplant candidate medical data —including blood type, height, and weight, how long the patient has been waiting, medical urgency, etc.— and the location of the transplant and donor hospitals.

 The UNOS Allocation Criteria Accounts for the Medical Complexity of Each Organ